Valley Giving Guide (VGG) has closed, and received 75 donations totaling $32,725. Amazing! Thank you! We will find out later about matching funds.

 We have a complete architectural plan detailing necessary changes to the structure of our balcony space to accomplish multiple goals:

 1. To substantially improve safety in the front row of the balcony, which is the primary reason for the project.
+STILL TRUE, BUT THE WALL WON'T BE CHANGED

 The front row has inadequate space between the seats and the railing.
 There is barely room for your feet.
 Patrons are pressed up against the very low railing when entering or leaving, especially if they have to pass by someone already seated.
 The curved balcony front wall would be straightened and moved forward to widen this space and improve safety.

 2. To widen and improve the landing at the top of the stairs from the lobby, (by the audio booth) to bring the landing and its railing up to current safety standards.
+WON'T BE CHANGED

 3. To provide more leg room in all rows, in addition to the front row.
 The last row would be moved back, and the space more evenly distributed between all the rows.
+STILL TRUE, ALL ROWS WILL HAVE BETTER LEG ROOM AND SIGHT LINES

 4. To improve visibility of the stage from seats in back rows of the balcony, by raising the seats higher, The back row would be raised up to the same level as the existing office and bathroom door openings, and the extra height distributed evenly down to the second row.
 This would be done by rebuilding the floor, from wall to wall including the steps, so there would not be a step up into the seats.
+STILL TRUE, but the aisles won't change, there will be a step up into the new rows, with a handrail.

 As a bonus, the redesigned balcony would improve our audio and stage lighting "control booth".
 Also, a glass panel, on the right side of the drawing (where there is now a solid wall, by the stairs) will allow us visibility to add up to five additional seats.
 We expect to keep old-style seats in the back rows.
+WON'T BE CHANGED

-We have received major grants to move forward, and have raised about half the estimated cost.
-We welcome all forms of financial support to complete the remodel.
 Thank you for your support of this community center for performing arts and culture, civic events, and more!

 The front row has inadequate space between the seats and the railing.
 There is barely room for your feet.
 Patrons are pressed up against the very low railing when entering or leaving, especially if they have to pass by someone already seated.
 The curved balcony front wall would be straightened and moved forward to widen this space and improve safety.

 2. To widen and improve the landing at the top of the stairs from the lobby, (by the audio booth) to bring the landing and its railing up to current safety standards.
+WON'T BE CHANGED

 3. To provide more leg room in all rows, in addition to the front row.
 The last row would be moved back, and the space more evenly distributed between all the rows.
+STILL TRUE, ALL ROWS WILL HAVE BETTER LEG ROOM AND SIGHT LINES

 4. To improve visibility of the stage from seats in back rows of the balcony, by raising the seats higher, The back row would be raised up to the same level as the existing office and bathroom door openings, and the extra height distributed evenly down to the second row.
 This would be done by rebuilding the floor, from wall to wall including the steps, so there would not be a step up into the seats.
+STILL TRUE, but the aisles won't change, there will be a step up into the new rows, with a handrail.

 As a bonus, the redesigned balcony would improve our audio and stage lighting "control booth".
 Also, a glass panel, on the right side of the drawing (where there is now a solid wall, by the stairs) will allow us visibility to add up to five additional seats.
 We expect to keep old-style seats in the back rows.
+WON'T BE CHANGED

-We have received major grants to move forward, and have raised about half the estimated cost.
-We welcome all forms of financial support to complete the remodel.
 Thank you for your support of this community center for performing arts and culture, civic events, and more!

 The Liberty Theater is grateful to all our many donors, in any amount.
 Thank You!